 Can I Request to Have a C-Section?

-- who are having a high-risk pregnancy (e.g., they're expecting multiples or have a medical condition that would make a vaginal delivery too risky)
+- who have a high-risk pregnancy (for example, they're expecting multiples or have a medical condition that would make a vaginal delivery too risky)

 - who've had previous C-sections (although many women can safely deliver vaginally after a C-section) or other uterine surgeries

 - who have problems with the placenta, such as placenta previa (when the placenta sits too low in the uterus and covers the cervix)

 - whose babies have some types of birth defects

 - whose babies are in the wrong position (sideways or breech)

 It may be tempting to try to schedule your baby's "birth day" and avoid the uncertainty and pain of labor.
 But a C-section is a major surgery and, like any surgery, does come with risks.
 These include:

 - reactions to medicines